 CCPD has designed career assignments along with grading rubrics to support requests from faculty to incorporate career readiness into the classroom.
 We believe that the University is an ecosystem that can support the student in their career journey.
-By providing these assignments, it is our hope that we can partner with you to teach the latest trends and practices for students to be career ready.
+By providing these assignments, it is our hope that we can partner with you to teach the latest trends and practices for students to effectively navigate their career path.

 What to do with a major in…